-I have a friend in the States named Michael who is a multimillionaire.
-When attending formal events, he can definitely make an impression, as he is typically one of the best dressed people in the room.
+I have a friend in the States named Michael who is a multi-millionaire.
+When attending formal events, he can definitely make an impression.
+He is typically one of the best dressed people in the room.
 He is often mistaken for a celebrity or a model.
 You’ll never guess that he, like me, grew up in poverty.
 You’ll also never guess that 90% of his outfits (as well as 90% of mine) were purchased second-hand, most commonly from thrift stores.

 One of my favorite thrift stores in Singapore is New2U, located on 96 Waterloo Street, S(187967).
 Managed by the Singapore Council of Women’s Organisations, this thrift store is open on weekdays from 10:30am to 2:30pm and staffed entirely by volunteers.

-- Tuesdays (for students)
+- Tuesdays (for students); and

 You can get blouses from $1 to $5, jeans from $3 to $8.
 They mostly sell women’s clothing, but they also have men’s clothing, children’s clothing, shoes, handbags, scarves, cold-weather clothing, and various costumes, formal, and festive attire.

-In a previous post, I mentioned my top 8 reasons why you should buy second hand.
-If you’re buying from a non-profit thrift store, one additional reason to add to the list is that the proceeds of your purchase go toward a notable cause.
+In a previous article, I mentioned my top 8 reasons why you should buy second hand.
+If you’re buying from a non-profit thrift store (such as this one), one additional reason to add to the list is that the proceeds of your purchase will go toward a notable cause.

-My friend Michael was even luckier and found a vintage diamond ring valued at $30,000 in the pocket of a blazer.
+My friend Michael was even luckier and found a vintage diamond ring valued at US$30,000 in the pocket of a blazer.
 In 2012, I read a story about a guy who bought a genuine Picasso for $14 at a thrift store, not knowing what it was until he brought it home.
-But most likely, the only thing you’ll find is a nice shirt for a good price.
-It is extremely rare to find actual treasure when shopping at a thrift store…. but who knows, after all, it was at a thrift store that I first met Michael.
+These finds are extremely rare, of course….
+But who knows, after all, it was at a thrift store that I first met Michael.